Advanced tag settings

 If your tag uses a custom load rule, you can bundle it by setting this flag to Yes.

 The load order for bundled tags and those using the All Pages load rule is determined by the order in which they appear in the UI.
-Bundling affects the generated file on the CDN (
+Bundling affects the generated file (

 Loading Google Analytics before bundling: